trenztechno/pos-backend/API_DOCUMENTATION.md

 **Requires authentication + vendor approval**

-Returns all categories available to the vendor (vendor-specific + global categories).
+Returns all categories created by the vendor (vendor-specific only).

 **Response (200):**
 ```json